susanBuck/notes/13_UX/03_Personas.md

 Enough with all the talking it's time to do!

-"Think about how to improve any product and service that you see.
-Including a door handle and a coffee machine."  &ndash;Marcin Treder, CEO of UXPin
+&ldquo;Think about how to improve any product and service that you see.
+Including a door handle and a coffee machine.&rdquo;  &ndash;Marcin Treder, CEO of UXPin